Building the Resume

-- Examples of Summary of Qualifications Statements (also known as Highlights of Qualifications or Summary section)
+- Examples of Summary of Qualifications Statements

 - Think BIG and include any volunteer, community service, paid or unpaid experience that demonstrates your related skills and abilities.

 - Ask yourself: "What did I accomplish in this position?" and "How does it relate to my objective?"

 - Tailor the resume to highlight your transferable skills and support your objective.

 - Clearly demonstrate what you did vs. simply listing duties or responsibilities.